IT Business Analyst Interview Questions

 Question: What do you do when you are required to manage difficult stakeholders?

-Question: As a business analyst, when can you say that the task of setting a project’s requirements is done?
+Question: As a business analyst, when can you say the task of setting a project’s requirements is done?

 Explanation: This is an operational question that requires you to make a judgment call.
 Since there is no definitive stage in which everyone will agree that a project planning exercise is complete, the interviewer is asking when you believe it is complete and how you would communicate this to the team.
 This type of question should be easy for you to answer based on your experience as a business analyst.

-ADDITIONAL SAMPLE BUSINESS ANALYST QUESTIONS:
+ADDITIONAL BUSINESS ANALYST SAMPLE QUESTIONS:

 What is the difference between a system and functional requirement?